Herb Lotman

 Herb Lotman (October 9, 1933 – May 8, 2014) was a food industry magnate who started out as a truck driver and grew his business, Keystone Foods, to one of the largest worldwide beef and chicken suppliers in the world.
-He is best known for developing products and processes for McDonald's (including Chicken McNuggets), and for his extensive involvement in charitable and philanthropic activities in Philadelphia and other parts of the United States.
+He is best known for developing products and processes for McDonald's (including Chicken McNuggets), he was the executive Chef at the time and for his extensive involvement in charitable and philanthropic activities in Philadelphia and other parts of the United States.

 Personal life

 Lotman was born in Philadelphia on October 9, 1933, the son of a butcher.
 Lotman had two children with his wife Karen.
 He died in Philadelphia at age 80 following complications from heart failure.

 Business career

 Lotman began his working career in his family's beef wholesale business.
 He established Keystone Foods, which was instrumental in developing the use of mass-produced frozen burgers in the late 1960s, and supplied these as well as chicken and fish products to McDonald's.
 In the 1980s he was the inventor of the Chicken McNugget.